Women Should Avoid Male Doctors For Intimate Female Health Issues?

 about how women can prevent sexual abuse in medical settings.

 We strongly encourage women who have a male gynecologist to

 switch to a female gynecologist.
 If your area does not have

-any female gynecologists, you should look into driving to another
+any female gynecologists, you should look into traveling to

-town even if you have to drive over an hour.
+another town even if it takes over an hour.

 Reasons To Avoid Male

 1.)
 Countless male doctors have